rot256/git-ring/README.md

 # Git-Ring; Easy SSH Ring Signatures

-Anonymously proving that you belong to a group of Github users has never been easier.
+Anonymously proving that you belong to a set of Github users is now easy.

-Git(hub/lab) is one of the few places with a large repository of identities tied to associated public keys, namely, the list of authorized SSH keys for each user which these platforms make public.
+Git(hub/lab) is one of the few places with a large repository of identities tied to associated public keys, namely, the list of authorized SSH keys for each user which these platforms make public (e.g. [github.com/rot256.keys](https://github.com/rot256.keys)).
 Git-ring exploits this feature to allow anonymously proving membership among a set of users/organizations/repositories on these platforms using ring signatures (a cryptographic tool) -- without revealing your identity.

 **Disclaimer:** Although I aim for this software to be usable and not just a demo,